-Consider not just whether you meet the educational prerequisites, but whether you are likely to be successful in completing the course.
-We can suggest some reading material to help you get a taste of it.
-Alternatively, there is the option to join us for a short familiarisation day.
+Consider not just whether you meet the educational prerequisites, but whether you are likely to be successful in completing the course and work independently in your own practice.
+There is the option to join us for a short familiarisation day.